TobReg/academic-kickstart/content/authors/tobi/_index.md

 ---

 I am a social scientist working with data.
 My core research interest is pro-social behavior.
 I study its underlying motivations (e.g. reciprocity, moral emotions, self-, and social-image concerns) as well as its potential for improving market allocations.
 Crowdfunding, a recently emerged alternative funding channel for entrepreneurial activities, is a particular focus of mine.
 For my analysis I employ laboratory or field experiments as well as big data sets from online sources.

-# As a behavioural economist I am intrigued by all aspects of behaviour that standard neoclassical
-# economics fails to explain.
-My core interest is pro-social behaviour.
-From a theoretical perspective I
-# strive to shed more light on the actual drivers of pro-social behaviour.
-I am interested in modelling
-# approaches that go beyond a mere focus on outcomes, by considering motivations like reciprocity,
-# moral emotions, self-, and social-image concerns.
-On a more applied level I am interested in ways pro-
-# social behaviour can have a positive impact in actual markets, especially electronic ones.